-- MIT Fully Registered Graduate Students please join the November Allocation no later than December 1st for Spring Housing.
+- MIT Fully Registered Graduate Students please join the Spring Allocation no later than 11:59pm on November 27 for Spring Housing.

 - You must confirm your spot on the waiting list every two weeks.
 Your position on the waiting list will expire if it remains unconfirmed after two weeks.
 Instructions on confirming your waiting list space will be provided to you when you submit your Waiting List Application form.
 If you fail to submit this form, you will be removed from the list.

 - You will need MIT certificates on your computer in order to apply to the waiting list.

 - Please click here to go to the application page.
 (You may see some of the same information)

 - If you receive a validation error when applying please close the tab and/or refresh your browser and start over.

 - Applications are considered on a first-come, first-served basis.
 Priority is first given to fully registered graduate students.

 - The Spring 2016 waiting list will open on Friday, July 1 at 9 AM.